livekit/agents/README.md

 ### What happens when I SIGTERM one of my Workers?

-The Agent Framework was designed for production use cases.
+The framework was designed for production use cases.
 Since agents are more stateful entities than typical web-servers, it's important that workers can't be terminated while they are running active agents.

 When calling SIGTERM on a worker, the worker will signal to the LiveKit server that it does not want to be given any more jobs.
 It will also auto-decline any new job requests that might sneak in before the server signaling has occurred.
 The worker will remain alive while it manages an agent that is still connected to a room.